Rain Lilies Planting Guide

 Shop Related Products

-- After blooming has finished for the season leave the foliage in place; don't cut it off.
-The leaves will gather sunlight, create food through photosynthesis and strengthen the bulbs for the future.
+- Leave the foliage in place after blooming has finished for the season.
+The leaves will gather sunlight, create food through photosynthesis, and strengthen the bulbs for the future.

 - Remove foliage once the leaves turn yellow and die back as the plant slips into dormancy.

 - Allow your Rain Lilies to rest for a while before beginning the next growing cycle in the spring.

 - Partner your Rain Lilies with other low-water plants such as Amaryllis, Watsonia, Crocosmia, Kniphofia, and Scadoxus.

 - Avoid planting these bulbs in containers with early-season bloomers that require more moisture during their flowering periods, as Rain Lilies perform best with little water from winter through mid-summer.